Crew describe climate of fear at Cathay after Hong Kong sackings

 Hong Kong returned to Chinese rule in 1997 under a “one country, two systems” formula that promised wide-ranging freedoms denied to citizens in the mainland, including an independent judiciary and freedom to protest.

 Many in the city believe Beijing has been eroding those freedoms.
-Organizers said 1.7 million people joined the most recent big anti-government protest in pouring summer rain on Sunday.
+Organisers said 1.7 million people joined the most recent big anti-government protest in pouring summer rain on Sunday.

 China’s aviation regulator ordered Cathay on Aug.
 9 to provide identification of crew on mainland-bound flights and those using Chinese airspace, and to bar any involved in the protests.